zaloch/apps/README.md

 # PDFChat
-# science boosted llm for pdfs
+Science boosted llm for pdfs
-# Upload a scientific pdf and get a summary for the layperson
+Upload a scientific pdf and get a summary for the layperson Enjoy!